The-Marcy-Lab-School/express-1.2-assignment/README.md

 - **expect request:** An object with a `title` property
 - **expected response:** A single `Book` object
 - **status code**: Always `201`

+### Use Postman to test your code!

+Now that you have set up your server to handle `POST` and `GET` requests, you can start using Postman to test it.
+Start by sending a few `POST` requests to the `/books` endpoint and then send a `GET` request to the same endpoint.

+### Wait, where did my books go?

+If you have to restart your server, you'll notice that the data that you may have posted previously isn't there anymore.

+Since we're using in memory storage, our data isn't permanent.
+As long as our server is running, we have access to same Books data.
+However, when the server restarts, all that data will be reset.
+We'll use DBs next week, but for now keep this behavior in mind.
+It's not a bug, it's simply how things work.

 ----------------------------------------------------------------